maheshrayavelluri98/maheshrayavelluri98/README.md

 # 💫 About Me:
-🔭 I’m currently working on MERN Stack <br>👯 Excited to collaborate on innovative projects and open-source contributions<br>🌱Currently diving into frameworks like Next.js<br>💬 Ask me about What you want to know <br>⚡ Fun fact :  I transitioned from a commerce background to programming!
+🔭 I’m currently working on MERN Stack <br>👯 Excited to collaborate on innovative projects and open-source contributions<br>🌱Currently diving into frameworks like Next.js<br> <br>⚡ Fun fact :  I transitioned from a commerce background to programming!
 Swapping balance sheets for code sheets, I've enjoyed every step of the journey, blending analytical skills with creative coding.
 Let's build something amazing together!<br>📫 Reach me at: https://www.linkedin.com/in/mahesh-rayavelluri-03271824a/

 ## 🌐 Socials: